Search:

 Passing JSON via the X-JSON HTTP header with Django and Prototype

-One of the demo sites I was working on this week needed to pass a small amount of JSON back with it’s page results.
-There are a few ways to do this (and I’d suggest this post, “Loading Content with JSON” as a starting point if you’re looking for ideas), but for simplicity, I decided to take advantage of the automatic X-JSON HTTP Header parsing feature in Prototype 1.5.0.
+One of the demo sites I was working on this week needed to pass a small amount of JSON back with it's page results.
+There are better to do this (and I'd suggest this post, "Loading Content with JSON" as a starting point if you're looking for ideas) but for simplicity, I decided to take advantage of the automatic X-JSON HTTP Header parsing feature in Prototype 1.5.0.
 (The Ajax.Request docs address this capability.)

 The sample code below demonstrates the use of the X-JSON header with an simple “sticky notes” web app.
 On the client-side, the JavaScript is quite simple.
 The second variable in the onSuccess callback handler will be automatically initialized using the data in the X-JSON header: